jemmsuk/convert_jpg_to_webp/README.md

-# Convert jpg to webp image files
+# Convert .jpg to .webp image files

 This Python script performs the following operations